CaiLiLab/MuRaL/README.md

    In the above folder, the 'model' file contains the learned model parameters.
 The 'model.config.pkl' file contains configured hyperparameters of the model.
 The 'model.fdiri_cal.pkl' file (if exists) contains the calibration model learned with validation data, which can be used for calibrating predicted mutation rates.
 These files can be used in downstream analyses such as model prediction and transfer learning.

    * Example 1 \
    The following command will train a model by running two trials, using data in 'train.sorted.bed' for training.
 The training results will be saved under the folder './ray_results/example1/'.
 Default values will be used for other unspecified arguments.
-Note that, by default, 10% of the sites sampled from 'train.sorted.bed' is used as validation data (i.e., '--valid_ratio 0.1').
+Note that, by default, 10% of the sites sampled from 'train.sorted.bed' is used as validation data (i.e. '--valid_ratio 0.1').
 ```
 mural_train --ref_genome seq.fa --train_data train.sorted.bed \
         --n_trials 2 --experiment_name example1 > test1.out 2> test1.err